mpox rash

 Prevalence of Mpox in the U.S.

-While doctors and researchers across the nation continue to monitor and gather information, there have 29,000 verified cases of mpox in the U.S. at the time of publishing.
+While doctors and researchers across the nation continue to monitor and gather information, there have been just over 30,000 verified cases of Mpox in the U.S. as of Jan 1, 2024.
 (Click the link to see a detailed map of how many cases per state.)

-Worldwide, cases have risen to over 80,000.
-Experts believe that mpox may have been spreading undetected for years, possibly even decades, without any tracking or knowledge of its transmission.
+Worldwide, cases have risen to almost 100,000, largely during the outbreak in 2022.
+Experts believe that Mpox may have been spreading undetected for years, possibly even decades, without any tracking or knowledge of its transmission.

-The CDC continuously updates their website as experts confirm more cases across the U.S. and worldwide.
-You can visit the official CDC website if you would like to keep up with the latest reports of mpox and other health-related news.
+The CDC continuously updates its website as experts confirm more cases across the U.S. and worldwide.
+You can visit the official CDC website if you would like to keep up with the latest reports of Mpox and other health-related news.

-The most crucial thing to know is that if you have symptoms for mpox or any infectious disease, you should see your healthcare provider as soon as possible.
+The most crucial thing to know is that if you have symptoms of an Mpox rash or any infectious disease, you should see your healthcare provider as soon as possible.

 How to Stay Safe